 Unlike other states, there is currently no regulation in North Carolina requiring that any building be tested for radon.
 Today, the majority of radon testing is taking place in homes as individual homeowners make the decision to test their living environment and protect their family from a largely preventable health risk.

-Call Raleigh Radon’s Radon Inspectors for Radon Testing & Mitigation Services in the Triangle
+Call Raleigh Radon’s Radon Inspectors for Radon Testing & Detection Services in the Triangle

-To schedule your radon test or radon mitigation services in the Raleigh-Durham area with Raleigh Radon, please fill out our online form or give us a call at 919-621-0463.
+To schedule your radon test or find out more about radon mitigation in the Raleigh-Durham area with Raleigh Radon, please fill out our online form or give us a call at 919-205-8180.
 Whether you’re interested in radon testing, radon mitigation, or have questions about indoor air quality in general, we’d be happy to assist you.

 Contact Raleigh Radon for radon services in Apex, Cary, Carrboro, Chapel Hill, Clayton, Creedmoor, Durham, Fuquay-Varina, Garner, Hillsborough, Holly Springs, Knightdale, Morrisville, Raleigh, Rolesville, Wake Forest and Youngsville.